tech-advantage/edc-popover-react/README.md

 #### Global

-When dark-mode is enabled, the CSS class `on-dark` is applied on the help icon.
+When dark-mode is enabled, the CSS class `edc-on-dark` is applied on the help icon.

-So you can override this classes by CSS select the component as below sections and `.on-dark`
+So you can override this classes by CSS select the component as below sections and `.edc-on-dark`

 (see [EdcHelp.scss](./src/components/EdcHelp.scss))